 Orange County was an option.
 To hell with Roy.
 He can hire a temp secretary.
 She didn’t give a hoot.
 Let him figure it out.
 Sunshine and the odd cocktail party might be a remedy for her blues.

 Stella placed the dust cover on top of her typewriter and lifted her purse from the drawer.
 She loosened the scarf around her neck and draped it over her hair, knotting the ends.
 She glanced at her watch.
-If she hurried, she’d escape before the others arrived at the office.
+If she hurried, she’d escape before the others arrived.